davidclin/bigip-provisioning/README.md

 # bigip-provisioning
 Ansible role to automate provisioning tasks on a BIG-IP.
-The role will configure the following
+The role will perform the following
 * Create nodes
 * Create pool
 * Assign members to pool